Combatd/Hybrid_Cloud_Foundations/README.md

 After you upload an image to Prism, there are several things you can do with it.
 You can use it to create a VM, you can leave it in the image service for use in future deployments and, if you no longer need that image at a later date, you can simply delete it from Prism.

 Before we move on to an exercise in which you can practice uploading images, let’s watch a short video walkthrough of the process.

+### Updating/Modifying a VM
+Managing VMs involves a handful of tasks.
+Now, specifically, we’re going to be focusing on a few of them.
+Let’s start with modification.
+You can update or modify a VM at any point after you create it.
+And, you have access to the same dialog that’s used when creating a VM, so you can modify everything from CPU, memory, and storage to networking and host affinity details.

+On the update VM dialog, change the VM’s configuration to suit your needs.
+In this case, we’ve updated the number of cores per vCPU to 2, and the memory from 8 GB to 16.
+When all your changes have been made, click Save.